 Just like Fire Tablets, Kindle Readers are Amazon-based devices.
 However, unlike Amazon Fire tablets or Samsung tablets, which can be used for streaming, gaming, or watching movies, Kindle Readers are e-readers who are used to reading books.
 They are less flexible compared to Fire or Amazon tablets.

-Examples of Amazon Fire tablets include the Fire 7 tablet, Fire HD 8, Fire HD 8 +, Fire HD 10, Fire HD 10 Plus, and Amazon Fire Max 11 tablet, and the Kindle Paperwhite, Kindle Scribe, and Amazon Kindle.
+Examples of Amazon Fire tablets include the Fire HD 8, Fire HD 8 Plus, Fire HD 10, Fire HD 10 Plus, and Amazon Fire Max 11 tablet, and the Kindle Paperwhite, Kindle Scribe, and Amazon Kindle.

 One of the main differences between the two is that the Amazon Kindle line is made for the sole purpose of reading books, while the Fire Tablet is made for general streaming and media consumption.

-As a book reader, I know that Kindle devices feature e-link displays that are usually black and white contrasting screens.
-Fire tablets, on the other hand, feature colorful LCD screens that are both clear and high resolution.
+As a book reader, I know that Kindle devices feature e-ink displays that are usually black and white contrasting screens.
+Fire tablets, on the other hand, feature colourful LCD screens that are both clear and high resolution.

 E-readers are not able to run applications, while you can run the Amazon Appstore and install applications on Fire tablets.
 If you have the Forked Fire OS version, you can use Google Play to install and run any application of your choice.